Euphoria

 Everything you need to know about Emmy-Award winning Euphoria

-Euphoria, based on an Israeli TV series of the same name, follows troubled high school students living life in East Highland, California – including sex, drugs, social media and trauma.
+Euphoria, based on an Israeli TV series of the same name, follows troubled high school friends as they navigate life through a haze of sex, drugs, social media and trauma.

-Walking us through the story is Rue Bennett (Zendaya) a 17-year-old battling drug addiction and going in and out of rehab.
-After her latest stint, she meets newcomer Jules, a trans girl who has just moved into the area, and the pair begin a relationship.
+Walking us through the story is Rue Bennett (Zendaya) a troubled young woman battling drug addiction and going in and out of rehab.
+Acting as narrator throughout the series, Rue tells us the ups and downs of the life of those around her.

-Created and written by Sam Levinson, the series also has heavy weights from the music industry onboard with Drake serving as an executive producer and Labrinth composing the music and soundtrack for both series.
+Created and written by Sam Levinson, the series also has heavy weights from the music industry onboard with Drake serving as an executive producer and Labrinth composing the music and soundtrack for the first two seasons.

 First launching in 2019, Euphoria quickly became a worldwide sensation, with an unfiltered and brutal look at a struggling generation at a time when outside perceptions overshadow real needs for connection and survival.